obeme2228/NSFW-Ransomware/README.md

 ### Detection

 - **Sysmon + Sigma Rules:**
-  - Monitor `rundll32.exe` and other LOLBins loading non-system DLLs.
+  - Monitor for LOLBins (e.g., `rundll32.exe`, `regsvr32.exe`, `certutil.exe`) executing unexpected DLLs/scripts.
-  - Watch for abnormal use of `certutil.exe`, `regsvr32.exe`, `mshta.exe`.
+  - Watch for unusual use of PowerShell and encoded/obfuscated commands.
-  - Track unauthorized shadow volume access.
+  - Track unauthorized access or deletion of shadow volumes.
 - **SIEM Correlation (ELK/Splunk):**
-  - Alert on execution from network shares.
-  - Parent/child process anomalies (e.g., `explorer.exe` spawning `rundll32.exe`).
+  - Alert on execution from network shares or suspicious parent/child process chains (e.g., `explorer.exe` spawning `rundll32.exe`).
-  - Suspicious encoded PowerShell/CMD commands.
+  - Detect encoded PowerShell or CMD commands.
+- **EDR/XDR Solutions:**
+  - Use behavioral detections for in-memory execution and reflective DLL injection.

 ### Mitigation

-- Disable Print Spooler where unnecessary:
+- **Disable unnecessary services:**
     ```cmd
     Stop-Service -Name Spooler -Force
     Set-Service -Name Spooler -StartupType Disabled
     ```
-- Apply all security patches, especially for Print Spooler and Hive ACL vulnerabilities.
+- **Patch vulnerabilities:** Apply security updates for Windows components (especially Print Spooler, Hive ACL, etc.).
-- Restrict LOLBins via AppLocker or Windows Defender Application Control (WDAC).
+- **Restrict LOLBins:** Use AppLocker or Windows Defender Application Control (WDAC) to limit use of scripting engines and LOLBins.
-- Deploy EDR/XDR solutions capable of detecting in-memory attacks and reflective loading.
+- **Network segmentation:** Restrict access to administrative shares and sensitive network locations.
+- **Regular backups:** Maintain offline and immutable backups.

 ---

 ## Legal Disclaimer

-> All content, code, and techniques in this repository are provided solely for educational and authorized security research.
+> All code, documentation, and techniques in this repository are provided for educational and authorized security research only.
-> Any unauthorized use, distribution, or deployment is strictly prohibited.
+> **Any unauthorized use, distribution, or deployment is strictly prohibited.**
-> Use responsibly and always comply with applicable laws and regulations.
+> You are solely responsible for ensuring all actions are legal in your jurisdiction.
-> **The authors bear NO liability for misuse.**
+> **The authors assume NO liability for misuse.**

 ---